Tutorial: server-secrets

 OpenCollective

-• OPENCOLLECTIVE_TOKEN (yml: opencollective_token)
+• OPENCOLLECTIVE_TOKEN (yml: private.opencollective_token)

 OpenCollective's GraphQL API only allows 10 reqs/minute for anonymous users.
 An API token can be provided to access a higher rate limit of 100 reqs/minute.